raphaelswk/go-barber/gobarber-web/README.md

 # Install the dependencies
 $ yarn

-# Be sure the file 'src/services/api.ts' have the IP to your API
+# Make sure the file 'src/services/api.ts' have the IP to your API

 # Start the client
 $ yarn start